k8snetworkplumbingwg/whereabouts/doc/proposals/named-networks.md

 }
 ```

-That is also parsed into the internal representation of the `IPAMConfig`.
+This is also parsed into the internal representation of the `IPAMConfig`.

 This proposal shows three schemes of implementing using that name to distinguish the assignment of IPs:

 1. Store the CR with the name of the network configuration instead of the canonicalized CIDR range
 2. Store the CR with the name of the network configuration prepended (or appended) to the canonicalized CIDR range
 3. Add a new field into the `IPAMConfig` to allow users to decide when whereabouts should use the name or the CIDR range for identifying the configuration

+Further, this proposal changes the namespace of the stored `IPPool` to be the same as the multus `NetworkAttachmentDefinition` if it exists, falling back to storing in the `kube-system` namespace.
+Cross-namespace access will be allowed in cases where multus allows cross-namespace access to the `NetworkAttachmentDefinition`

 ### Analysis of the proposed schemes